Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 3. What's special about this plan?

-You can sign up for this Vodafone bundle right now on bonkers.ie.
+You can sign up to this Vodafone bundle right now on bonkers.ie.

 Who wins?

-Well, it's a close call but Eir just about edges it because of its tie-in with Apple TV in our opinion and competitive pricing.
-However, if speed is your thing, it's hard to look past Virgin Media
+Well, it's a close call but Eir just about edges it because of its tie-in with Apple TV and its competitive pricing in the first year perhaps.
+However, if longer-term value is important, it's hard to look past Vodafone especially given its new improved TV service.

 So if you're not happy with your current broadband speed or the price you’re paying, there’s no reason to settle.
 All of the deals we’ve covered are available for sign up on bonkers.ie right now.